 Good morning everyone,

-I would like to welcome you to the 22nd Geneva Week event organised for WTO non-resident Members and Observers.
-I would also like to welcome the representatives of regional economic organizations and members of other specialised bodies who are participating in this week’s activities.
+I would like to welcome you to the 21st Geneva Week organised especially for WTO non-resident Members and Observers.
+I would also like to welcome the representatives of regional economic organizations and members of other specialised bodies who are participating in this week's activities.